shibuKB/Scam_caller/readMe.md

  - Every required file should be downloaded with it and you wont be installing any more dependencies.
- - Now setup a database and modify the `dbConfig.js` as per your database.
+ - Now setup a database and modify the `dbConfig.js` file as per your database.